• Skip to main content

 Hugh Simmers: Walking in his Cinematic Footsteps

-In the summer of 2017, I had the distinct pleasure of visiting the Cameo Cinema in Edinburgh, Scotland, where my grandfather Hugh Simmers worked as a projectionist from 1916 to 1917, before he emigrated to the United States.
+In the summer of 2017, I had the distinct pleasure of visiting the Cameo Cinema in Edinburgh, Scotland, where my grandfather Hugh Simmers worked as a projectionist from 1916 to 1917.
 Originally called the King Cinema, it’s the oldest continuously operated movie theater in Scotland, dating back to 1914.
 It specializes in art films.

-Hugh, after his projectionist stint
+Hugh, after his projectionist stint.

 Filed Under: Simmers Tagged With: Cameo Theater, Hugh Simmers, King Theater